 The Voices of Freedom provides war veterans with a means to record their stories of service and sacrifice.
 The Mobile Recording Studio allows interviews to be conducted at convenient locations for veterans such as retirement communities, businesses, veteran’s organizations, churches and museums.

 Veteran stories are captured on video within the Mobile Recording Studio.
-A DVD will be provided to the veteran and the video will be retained at the Americans in Wartime Experience.
+A digital copy on a thumb drive will be provided to the veteran and the video will be retained at the Americans in Wartime Experience.

 I would like to be interviewed.
 Am I eligible?

 Servicemen and servicewomen who participated in wartime operations are eligible to participate in the project.
 In addition to military veterans, civilians who supported wartime operations or were significantly impacted by these operations are eligible (Examples: USO, DOD, Gold Star Mothers, 9/11 survivors, WWII home front workers, etc).